T 269 at Ararat, looking east, circa 1905, prior to the expansion of Ararat yard.

 Photo courtesy Peter J. Vincent

-T 347 - T 387 bring a Ballarat to Ararat goods into Ararat.
+ABOVE: T 347 - T 387 bring a Ballarat to Ararat goods into Ararat.

 The line to the right is the track to Maroona where the track junctions again to Geelong or Portland.

-The mountain in the background is called Mount Langhi Ghiran, also known as the "pregnant lady" 1986.
+The mountain in the background is called Mount Langhi Ghiran, also known as the "pregnant lady 1986.

-By the time this photo was taken, Dec 1986, Ararat B box had been abolished due to commisioning of CTC west of Ararat.
+ABOVE: By the time this photo was taken, Dec 1986, Ararat B box had been abolished due to commisioning of CTC west of Ararat.
+Ararat A box, seen in the distance, survived a few more years until the line through Ararat was converted to standard gauge.

-C 501 - S 308 wait at Ararat for a crew to take a down "jet" (9123) westward to Dimboola.
+ABOVE: C 501 - S 308 wait at Ararat for a crew to take a down "jet" (9123) westward to Dimboola.
+The train consisted of 30 bogie wagons for a total tonnage of 1576 tonnes.
+July 16 1988.

-C 509 arrives Ararat yard on an up jet in 1979
+ABOVE: C 509 arrives Ararat yard on an up jet in 1979

 Trains arriving Ararat from the east were confronted with this signal bridge, left to right: